tomosglaciology/Landsat_Image_Filter/README.md

 # 🌍 Landsat Image Filter

 This repository contains a Google Earth Engine (GEE) script to filter, visualise, and batch download Landsat 4-9 multispectral satellite imagery over a specific area and time range.
+Co-Developed by @tomosglaciology and @iamdonovan.

 ## 📦 Features